mattmakai/fullstackpython.com/content/pages/01-introduction/10-best-python-podcasts.markdown

 # Best Python Podcasts
-The [Python community](/python-community.html) produces an incredible wealth of free and low cost resources for both new and experienced software developers.
-These great resources include several Python podcasts that are released on a regular schedule.
+The [Python community](/python-community.html) has an embarrassment of riches when it comes to free and low cost resources for both new and experienced software developers.
+These great resources include several Python podcasts that are released on regular schedules.

-Note that podcasts that have not been updated in the past twelve months are not included on this page.
+This page contains a list of active Python-specific and software engineering high-quality podcasts.

 ## Favorite podcast episodes